 Keep reading so you can avoid this cake disaster too!

-- How to Get Cake Out of Pan?
+- How to Get a Stuck Cake Out of a Pan

 - Final Thoughts

 Brace yourselves for a detailed answer to your question.
-Here I will offer you six ways to get cake out of the pan from the quickest and most simple for lightly stuck cakes to more detailed solutions for cake that seriously stuck.
+Here I will offer you six ways to get the cake out of the pan from the quickest and most simple for lightly stuck cakes to more detailed solutions for cakes that are seriously stuck.

 1. Cooling Cake